yxj0312/docs/Interview/Telefoninterview_surplex_check24.md

 9. What is SQL injection, how to prevent in PHP, give some example

+10. What's JSON, when should be used

+    JavaScript Object Notation.
+Es ist ein kompaktes Datenformat in einer einfach lesbaren Textform und dient dem Zweck des Datenaustausches zwischen Anwendungen.
+JSON ist von der Programmiersprache unabhängig.
+Parser und Generatoren existieren in allen verbreiteten Sprachen.

+    JSON can be used to send data from the server to the browser, for example, because it is easy for JavaScript to parse into a normal JavaScript data structure.

 ### MySQL

 1. Speed of LIKE. when it will be faster?